 This page describes Access Approval.
 Access Approval enables you to require your explicit approval whenever Google support and engineering need to access your customer data.

-Google Cloud Platform offers industry-leading controls to prevent unauthorized access by our support and engineering teams to your customer data.
+Google Cloud offers industry-leading controls to prevent unauthorized access by our support and engineering teams to your customer data.
 For many customers, additional transparency can also be helpful, which is why we were the first cloud provider to offer Access Transparency Logs.
 For some customers, even greater control is required.
 In this case, it may make sense to manage access by Google personnel on your own, and require your explicit approval every time your customer data is accessed.
 For this reason, we developed Access Approval - a product that allows you to require your explicit approval whenever Google support and engineering need to access your customer data.

 How Access Approval works

-Access Approval works by sending you an email or Cloud Pub/Sub message with an access request that you are able to approve.
+Access Approval works by sending you an email or Pub/Sub message with an access request that you are able to approve.

-Using the information in the message, you can use the Google Cloud Platform Console or the Access Approval API to approve the access.
+Using the information in the message, you can use the Google Cloud Console or the Access Approval API to approve the access.

 Access Approval exclusions